Night Visions: Tour

 The band embarked on a 40 date fall tour to promote Night Visions.
 They performed as the opening act for Awolnation, and traveled across the United States in the fall of 2012 to promote the album's initial release in North America.
 During the tour, the band appeared on the September 4, 2012, airing of ABC late-night talk show Jimmy Kimmel Live!.
 They also made an appearance on the October 29, 2012 airing of NBC late-night talk show Late Night with Jimmy Fallon performing "It's Time" to an empty audience during Hurricane Sandy's passage through the New York / New Jersey metropolitan area during that weekend.

 In 2013, a world tour, entitled the Night Visions Tour, was executed in promotion of the worldwide release of Night Visions.
 Starting in February 2013, the 145-date tour saw the band perform across North America and Europe.
-With opening acts such as Señora Lanza.
 During the tour, the band made their first national television appearance, performing "Radioactive" on the February 22, 2013, airing of CBS late-night talk show Late Show with David Letterman.
 The band performed in front of cameras during their appearance at the 2013 Isle of Wight Festival for Vevo's Summer Six series.
 The band made another television appearance in the United States, performing "Radioactive", "Demons" and "On Top of the World" on the July 4, 2013, airing of ABC morning television show Good Morning America.